TomasCruz/grpc-server-fahrenheit/README.md

 'make test' from terminal for unit tests

 ## Integration tests
-If not ran already, run steps for build and run
+If not ran already, run steps for build and run.
 In another terminal, navigate to directory containing Makefile, then 'source ./env', then 'make integration'